net-zero-dri/net-zero-dri.github.io/events.md

 #### Progress webinar - Friday 9th September at 11:30am (GMT)
 We are hosting a webinar to share and discuss the findings of our first interim report.

-The interim report is about to be published (link added soon).
+Our [interim report has been published](https://net-zero-dri.ceda.ac.uk/reports/).
 The document shares recommendations from an extensive literature review and will form the basis of our Final Report, due to be released next summer.

 This webinar will cover the following:
 * The key recommendations from the interim report